akka/akka/akka-docs/src/main/paradox/common/binary-compatibility-rules.md

 The warning includes a full list of Akka runtime dependencies in the classpath, and the version detected.
 You can use that information to include an explicit list of Akka artifacts you depend on into your build.
-If you use Maven or Gradle, you can include the @ref:[Akka Maven BOM](../typed/guide/modules.md#actor-library) (bill of materials) to help you keep all the versions fo your Akka dependencies in sync.
+If you use Maven or Gradle, you can include the @ref:[Akka Maven BOM](../typed/guide/modules.md#actor-library) (bill of materials) to help you keep all the versions of your Akka dependencies in sync.

 ## The meaning of "may change"